millerms/CranburyChiropractic/_pages/services.md

 - **Evaluate** — We assess your movement, comfort, and how different areas influence each other.
 - **Plan** — A right-sized plan that fits your life, whether it’s adjustments, exercise, laser therapy, or shockwave therapy.
 - **Educate** — We explain each step and why it matters, so you understand how it fits your goals.
-- **Empower** — You’ll get clear, practical homework that fits your schedule—no long workouts or complex drills.
+- **Empower** — You’ll get clear, practical homework that fits your schedule—no long workouts or complex exercises.
 - **Treat** — Precise, gentle techniques; add-ons like laser or shockwave when appropriate.
 - **Track** — We measure progress with functional tasks, comfort changes, and tissue tolerance.
 - **Reassess** — Quick rechecks to confirm what’s helping and adjust as needed.